Cash Basis Accounting

 Circumstances when you may wish to elect into Accruals Basis:

-• You’ve received monies in advance and will incur costs in a later tax year – Accruals Basis will match the income to the expense in the same tax year.
+• You’ve received monies in advance, eg for a retreat or training, and you won’t incur costs until a later tax year – Accruals Basis allows you to match income and expense

 Lets look at an example:

 Pat’s business year end is 5 April annually in line with tax year.
-He is engaged on a commissioned project, with cash flow as follows:
+She is engaged on a commissioned project, with cash flow as follows:

 Under Accruals Basis Accounting this is all reported in 2026/27 – Income of £5,000 and expense of £3,000